epikhighs/2016-platform/README.md

     - hot module replacement (HMR) works
     - debugging works w/ source maps enabled however devtool: 'source-map' only works
         - 'eval-source-map' has mixed results w/ AMD modules where nested functions are break pointable but not outer define lvl functions.
+    - DLL for vendor files - source maps are included as well so can remote debug.
+        - recompile time is less than 500ms now.
 1. AMD compatibility
     1. for application code
         1. loaded in AMD module